 2. The Material of Your Pillow

-Medical professionals often recommend foam pillows as they provide firm support and can have a good loft.
+Medical professionals often recommend foam pillows to provide firm support and have a good loft.

-Many people find memory foam pillows to be the most comfortable as they contour to your head and neck, providing support in all the right places.
+Many people find memory foam pillows the most comfortable as they contour to your head and neck, providing support in all the right places.

 Some side sleepers also prefer down or feather pillows as they are soft and moldable, but these may not be the best option if you have neck pain as they do not provide enough support for your neck.

-Also, down and feather pillows are best used during the summer months as they can lose their shape once they get wet.
+Also, down and feather pillows are best used during summer as they can lose their shape once they get wet.

 3. The Right Pillow Height